Breast Cancer Mortality Rates

 Other factors regarding Breast Cancer Mortality Rates

 This post has looked at general up-to-date statistics on breast cancer mortality rates.
-Although we have looked at age on diagnosis here, whether this is an independent factor for prognosis is still controversial.
+Although we have looked at age on diagnosis here, whether this is an independent factor for prognosis remains controversial.

 Other factors that are important regarding mortality rates are stage, tumor type and race/ethnicity.